Clinkle/swift-style-guide/README.markdown

 Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):

+Use `self` when accessing anything from a base class

 ```swift
 class BoardLocation {
   let row: Int, column: Int